 In Japan, the CR-X was offered with a choice of two all-aluminum SOHC fours.
-Although similar in displacement to the engines of the outgoing Civic/Ballade line, the new fours were extensively redesigned, with conjoined cylinder bores, a shorter and lighter block, and the latest 12-valve, cross-flow edition of Honda’s CVCC cylinder head with two intake, one auxiliary intake, and one exhaust valve per cylinder.
+Although similar in displacement to the engines of the outgoing Civic/Ballade line, the new fours were extensively redesigned with conjoined cylinder bores; a shorter, lighter block; and the latest 12-valve, crossflow edition of Honda’s CVCC cylinder head with two intake, one auxiliary intake, and one exhaust valve per cylinder.
 The CR-X 1.3 used the carbureted 1,342 cc (82 cu. in.)
 EV engine, making 80 PS JIS (59 kW) and 82 lb-ft (111 N-m) of torque on 10.0:1 compression.
 The CR-X 1.5i had the EW version with a lower, 8.7:1 compression ratio; a longer stroke giving a displacement of 1,488 cc (91 cu. in.); and Honda’s PGM-FI electronic fuel injection, yielding 110 PS JIS (81 kW) and 100 lb-ft (136 N-m) of torque.
 (We should note here that the above output figures are JIS gross numbers, not net ratings.
-The European 1.5i engine, which had fewer emissions controls than the JDM version, was rated at 100 PS DIN (74 kW), so it’s reasonable to assume that the Japanese engine’s net output was somewhat lower than that.)
+The European 1.5i engine, which had fewer emissions controls than the JDM version, was rated at 100 PS DIN (74 kW), so it’s safe to assume that the Japanese engine’s net output was somewhat lower than that.)

 Both engines were linked to a five-speed gearbox, but the 1.5i could be ordered with a three-speed Hondamatic with lockup torque converter and overdrive top gear.
 The 1.5i also included a stiffer suspension and vented front brakes.
-With the five-speed, Honda claimed the CR-X 1.3 could go from 0-62 mph (0-100 km/h) in a bit under 12 seconds, the 1.5i in less than 9 seconds, respectable performance for the time.
-The factory estimated a top speed of 124 mph (200 km/h) for the 1.5i, which was wildly optimistic — probably by as much as 10%.
+With the five-speed, Honda claimed the CR-X 1.3 could go from 0-62 mph (0-100 km/h) in a bit under 12 seconds, the 1.5i in less than 9 seconds, respectable performance for a small sports coupe of the time.
+The factory estimated a top speed of 124 mph (200 km/h) for the 1.5i, which was wildly optimistic, probably by as much as 10%.

 Although it would be sold in some markets as a two-seater, the CR-X’s Japanese specifications claimed four-seat capacity thanks to a tiny rear seat on which one or two people could theoretically crouch for short, uncomfortable journeys.
 Honda frankly described this as a “one-mile” seat and we can only assume it was a concession to some marketing demand or regulatory loophole.
 The seat could be folded down for additional cargo space.